 Publication of the “Mahadevbhani Dairy,” which chronicles the entire history of the Indian freedom struggle.

-The Ashram Trust funds activities that include education for the visitor, the community, and routine maintenance of the museum and its surrounding grounds.
+The Ashram Trust funds activities that include education for the visitor, and the community, and routine maintenance of the museum and its surrounding grounds.

 Keeping contact with as well as helping and undertaking study and research in Gandhian thought and activities and publishing the results of such study and research and allied literature for the benefit of the people.